PavanRangani/docs/docs/prd/tasks/task-instance.md

       - It doesn't show prefilled for Entity Task, Meeting/Notes or Tradelogs task.
 - Entity
     - Default it is a disabled field.
 It is enabled once the Family is selected.
-    - On hover, shows tooltip message.
+    - On hover of disabled field, shows tooltip message.
-    - Shows all entities of the family which is `Household` or having `Service Team` assigned.
-Deceased/Terminated/Archived legal entities are not available.
     - When the selected entity doesn't have `Household team`, shows error message in the entity field.
 See [this](https://drive.google.com/file/d/12Q2dlEAJep48QuMh918jm6pJZ7Bc87WK/view?usp=sharing)
-    - Shows entity type in the secondary information.
+    - Dropdown is group by entity type.
+    - Shows `Deceased` word as metadata for deceased Individuals.
+    - When user selects the deceased individual, system shows hint message in the Entity field.
+[See this](https://drive.google.com/file/d/1RjIbm56RgtSQJ2eAkHmTPydEJ-tQmULa/view?usp=sharing)
     - For `Ad-hoc` task, it's a disabled until the family is not selected.
     - For `Trade log` task, the selected trade log entity is pre-filled and doesn't allow to change it
 - Section